-Baritone Morgan Pearse from Sydney, Australia, studied at the Royal College of Music.
-He was the gold medallist in the Royal Overseas League’s Music Competition in 2013 and won the prestigious Lies Askonas prize in 2014.
-He subsequently spent a year on the renowned Houston Grand Opera Studio programme where his roles included Papageno in The Magic Flute, Yamadori in Madame Butterfly and Anthony in Sweeney Todd as well as covering Guglielmo in Così fan Tutte and singing scenes as Malatesta in Don Pasquale.
+A former member of the renowned Houston Grand Opera studio programme his roles there included , Papageno, Yamadori / Madame Butterfly, Anthony/ Sweeney Todd as well as covering Guglielmo / Così fan Tutte and singing scenes as Malatesta / Don Pasquale.
 He went on to perform the role of Figaro in The Ghosts of Versailles for Wolf Trap Opera.

-Past engagements have included the title role of Owen in Owen Wingrave for Sydney Chamber Opera, Pompeo in Benvenuto Cellini for English National Opera and Minos in Arianna in Creta for the London Handel Festival.
-In previous seasons, he has performed the title role of Imeneo in Imeneo with the London Handel Festival, Apollo in L’Orfeo in an Australian national tour of the Australian Brandenburg Orchestra, Principal Baritone in Dioclesian with Pinchgut Opera and the world premiere of Underground Man in Notes from Underground with Sydney Chamber Opera.
+Morgan has also performed the title role in Owen Wingrave for Sydney Chamber Opera, Pompeo/ Benvenuto Cellini for English National Opera, Minos / Arianna in Creta and the title role in Imeneo for the London Handel Festival, Apollo /L’Orfeo in an Australian national tour of the Australian Brandenburg Orchestra, Principal Baritone in Dioclesian with Pinchgut Opera and the world premiere of Underground Man / Notes from Underground with Sydney Chamber Opera.

 He is extremely grateful for the continual support of the Hon.
-Ros Kelly, Old Sydneians’ Union, Mr. Peter Hutchinson, John Hosier Trust, Opera and Arts Support Group, Ian Potter Cultural Trust and Sir Robert Askin Travelling Operatic Scholarship.
+Ros Kelly, Old Sydneians’ Union, John Hosier Trust, Opera and Arts Support Group, Ian Potter Cultural Trust and Sir Robert Askin Travelling Operatic Scholarship.